stripedmustard/Team4/index.md

 the meeting.

 **_4/7/19_**
-On Sunday, Grace went to Dean's house to create a LAMP server on Dean's virtual machine.
+On Sunday, Grace met with Dean at his house to create a LAMP server on Dean's virtual machine.
 They had some issues with permissions but were able to work around that.
 Finally, they were able to install mySQL and eventually, the LAMP Server was created.
-Grace will be working on the database.
+Grace will be working on the database on Dean's virtual machine.
 Grace will start off by creating a database with sample entries for the meantime.
+She created an Article, Keyword, and Website table.
+The Article table holds the Article Name, an auto-incremented Article ID, and the
+Website URL.
+The Keyword table has the Keyword, the Article ID (generated in the Article table),

 **_4/8/19_**
 Today, we created a settings page that calls the Script in order to create a new article and saves the article as a draft.